RIttera13/percolator/README.md

 Start the application
 --------

-* After installing Ruby, Rails, and starting a PostgreSQL server:
+ - After installing Ruby, Rails, and starting a PostgreSQL server:
+ - Add the following string to the master.key file: `b8cd0eda97fb5ea05ee1ee05ace68318` We would never usually publish this key, but this is not a production application.

  _run the following from the applications root directory:_
  - `bundle install`